Persistent spinal pain syndrome: Spinal stenosis

 CT scan of laminectomy showing scar formation (highlighted in red)causing new stenosis.

 Spinal stenosis can be a late complication after laminectomy for disc herniation or when surgery was performed for the primary pathological condition of spinal stenosis.
-In the Maine Study, among patients with lumbar spinal stenosis completing 8- to 10-year follow-up, low back pain relief, predominant symptom improvement, and satisfaction with the current state were similar in patients initially treated surgically or non-surgically.
+In the Maine Study, among patients with lumbar spinal stenosis completing 8- to 10-year follow-up, low back pain relief, predominant symptom improvement, and satisfaction with their current state were similar in patients initially treated surgically or non-surgically.
 However, leg pain relief and greater back-related functional status continued to favor those initially receiving surgical treatment.

-A large study of spinal stenosis from Finland found the prognostic factors for ability to work after surgery were ability to work before surgery, age under 50 years, and no prior back surgery.
-The very long-term outcome (mean follow-up time of 12.4 years) was excellent-to-good in 68% of patients (59% women and 73% men).
+A large study of spinal stenosis from Finland found the prognostic factors for the ability to work after surgery were the ability to work before surgery, age under 50 years, and no prior back surgery.
+The very long-term outcome (mean follow-up time of 12.4 years) was excellent-to-good in 68% of patients (59% of women and 73% of men).
 Furthermore, in the longitudinal follow-up, the result improved between 1985 and 1991.
 No special complications were manifested during this very long-term follow-up time.
 The patients with total or subtotal block in preoperative myelography achieved the best result.
-Furthermore, patients with block stenosis improved their result significantly in the longitudinal follow-up.
-The postoperative stenosis seen in computed tomography (CT) scans was observed in 65% of 90 patients, and it was severe in 23 patients (25%).
-However, this successful or unsuccessful surgical decompression did not correlate with patients' subjective disability, walking capacity or severity of pain.
+Furthermore, patients with block stenosis showed significant improvement in their results during longitudinal follow-up.
+The postoperative stenosis seen on CT scans was observed in 65% of 90 patients, and it was severe in 23 patients (25%).
+However, this successful or unsuccessful surgical decompression did not correlate with patients' subjective disability, walking capacity, or severity of pain.
 Previous back surgery had a strong worsening effect on surgical results.
-This effect was very clear in patients with total block in the preoperative myelography.
+This effect was very clear in patients with a total preoperative myelographic block.
 The surgical result of a patient with previous back surgery was similar to that of a patient without previous back surgery when the time interval between the last two operations was more than 18 months.